 Readmission for degree applications are accepted for each degree period - November, March, and May - every year.
 Applications should be submitted no later than two weeks prior to the deadline for submission of degree applications to the Registrar's Office as noted in the right-most column of the Degree Calendar.

 Students readmitted for degree enter an enrollment status of “Pending Degree” and are expected to meet deadlines outlined in the Degree Calendar.
 Students who fail to submit their dissertation prior to the noted deadline will revert to a registration status of “Withdrawn” following passage of the deadline.

 Questions about either readmission process may be emailed to firstname.lastname@example.org.
 You may also call the Office of Student Affairs at 617-495-1814.

 Financial Requirements for Readmission and Readmission for Degree

-Students readmitted to the same degree program in which they were formerly enrolled are charged the active file fee, at the rate current when readmission is approved, for the intervening terms since their last registration, with a maximum charge of $1,000.
+Students readmitted to the same degree program in which they were formerly enrolled are charged a $105 application fee.
+All PhD candidates, including those that have been readmitted, must minimally pay the facilities fee in their last term of registration.
 Readmission will not be completed until all fees or any other indebtedness to the University or overdue loan payments are paid.